COVID-19 and your visit to the Lachine Canal National Historic Site

 Important information about your visit to the Lachine Canal National Historic Site

-The Lachine Canal National Historic Site is accessible to visitors.
-We ask the public to follow the advice of public health experts and to practice physical distancing and hygiene measures, limit public gatherings, as well as respect travel restrictions and closures.
+We ask the public to follow the advice of public health experts and to practice physical distancing, hygiene measures and as well as respect travel restrictions and closures.